RimuEirnarn/sqlite_database/Features.md

 ## Export

-You can export database/table to csv, for now, import functionality will not be added.
+You can export the database/table to CSV, for now, import functionality will not be added.

 Make sure to add this line